 If you're looking for a basic set of sheet pans in a variety of sizes, the Goodcook Nonstick Bakeware Set of 3 is worth a look.
 This set of nonstick steel pans has three sizes ranging from 13" x 9" to 17" x 11", meaning you can pick the right size pan for the job.
 Most nonstick surface pans that are darker grey in color tend to brown foods more quickly.
 However, of the three dark grey nonstick pans we tested, the Goodcook baked the most evenly and did not brown the bottoms of our baked goods as quickly as the other pans tested.

 Roasted vegetables do not stick to the pan, but foods roasted at temperatures above 425 degrees convection did cook faster than recommended times.
 The nonstick surface is easy to clean up and washes easily with just soap and water for most foods.
 One of the biggest pitfalls of this pan are the shallow sides, making it hard to pick up and set down with oven mitts on.

-We had mixed results with the highly-rated Nordic Ware Naturals Big in our testing.
+We had mixed results with the highly-rated Nordic Ware Naturals Big baking sheet in our testing.
 We began with roasting proteins and vegetables and were surprised to hear popping from the 425-degree convection oven as soon as we closed the door.
 The pan is 20 gauge uncoated natural aluminum and came out of the oven bent, but went back into place as it cooled.
 We had the same experience each time we roasted at temperatures above 400 degrees.
 After six uses, we could easily pop the surface of the pan with our hands.

 In baking, the bottoms of our cookies and biscuits browned very quickly, and our chocolate chip cookies took three minutes longer than the suggested time.
 During roasting, our cooking times were on par with recipes; however, glazes and marinades easily burnt onto the pan.
 Luckily, most easily scrubbed off with a non-abrasive sponge.
 Our Nordic Ware pan is the largest we tested and is quite large for home use.
 We think it's a more appropriate size for a commercial kitchen.